-64 subjects were recruited into the study and 49 subjects completed the study.
+64 subjects were recruited into the study and completed the study.
 The age composition of these subjects is presented in Figure 1.
-Eight subjects were removed from the study for non-compliance or withdrew due to reasons unrelated to the study.
+6 subjects withdrew from the study for reasons unrelated to the study.

 FIGURE 1: AGE COMPOSITION OF THE SUBJECTS COMPLETING THE STUDY